 Shared hosting cost

-Here at Fasthosts, our cheapest shared Web Hosting plan starts at just £5 per month, and our advanced Pro plan is £18 per month for amazing features like 500 GB SSD storage, 5 free domain names and the ability to host up to 100 websites!
+Here at Fasthosts, our cheapest shared Web Hosting plan starts at just £5.75 per month, and our advanced Pro plan is £20.50 per month for amazing features like 500 GB SSD storage, 5 free domain names and the ability to host up to 100 websites!
+Plus, we always have fantastic deals for new customers.
+Get our Start web hosting plan for just £1 per month for the first 3 months, or get our more advanced Scale package for an incredible 49p per month for the first 6 months!
+You really can’t beat these deals.

 2. Virtual private server (VPS) hosting

-VPS hosting is often seen as a stepping stone for those who need more power and security than shared hosting, but can’t quite stomach the price of a dedicated server.
-Normally, this is when a smaller project has started to outgrow the resources that are available on a shared hosting server and requires more from their server.
+VPS hosting is often seen as a stepping stone for those who need a website with more power and security than shared hosting, but can’t quite stomach the price of a dedicated server.
+Normally, this is when a smaller project has started to outgrow the resources that are available on a shared hosting server and requires more from its server.

-The benefits of higher performance, better security and affordability make VPS hosting a tempting option, especially for those using a website to sell online.
+The benefits of higher performance, better security and affordability make VPS hosting a tempting option, especially for those using an ecommerce website to sell online.

 VPS hosting cost

-Here at Fasthosts, a cheap VPS plan starts from just £3 per month if you only need enough power for a small project.
+Here at Fasthosts, a cheap VPS plan starts from just £3 per month (£2 per month for the first 6 months) if you only need enough power for a small project.
 Other VPS plans tend to be a bit more expensive, but this is definitely worth it if you want fantastic performance for more demanding websites or applications.
-For example, you can get up to 24 GB RAM and 12 vCPU with our VPS 12 plan for £46 per month, and we have a wide range of other plans in between to suit all budgets and resource requirements.
+For example, you can get up to 24 GB RAM and 12 vCPU with our VPS 12 plan for £46 per month (£28 per month for the first 6 months), and we have a wide range of other plans in between to suit all budgets and resource requirements.

 3. Dedicated hosting

 Dedicated hosting is a top-tier hosting plan.
-One benefit of dedicated hosting is that you’ll have an entire server ‘dedicated’ to you, and only you, and that explains its premium price tag.
+One of the benefits of dedicated servers is that you’ll have an entire server and all of its resources ‘dedicated’ to you, and only you, and that explains its premium price tag.

 But if you're willing and able to deal with the price, it's well worth it because you’ll have access to a server with less downtime and more power than anything else out there.
 Like most plans with hosting providers, the power and features that you have are completely scalable, and depending on what configuration you pick, this will dictate what you pay.
 Security-wise, you’ll also be in the clear.
 Because the server isn’t shared with anyone, you eliminate the possibility of sharing a server with tons of tenants – and your website being infiltrated this way.